wrench-project/wrench/doc/getting_started.md

 ~~~~~~~~~~~~~

 you should see some output in the terminal. the output in white is
-produced by he simulator implemented with the wrench user api.  the output
+produced by he simulator implemented with the wrench user API.  the output
 in green is produced by the  workflow management system implemented with
-the wrench developer api.
+the wrench developer API.

 although you can inspect the codes of the examples on your own, we highly
 recommend that you go through the [wrench 101](@ref wrench-101) and [wrench